ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 `__contains__`_ that enables us to check for chains of keys in the underlying :code:`dict`, and `__getstate__`_ and `__setstate__`_ which combined enable the container to be pickled and unpickled.

-As for the special methods which **do** make use of functions implemented in the functional API, these are `implemented`_ in the main :code:`ivy.Container` class.
+As for the special methods which are `implemented`_ in the main :code:`ivy.Container` class, they all make calls to the standard operator functions.

+As a result, the operator functions will make use of the special methods of the passed input objects.
-Most of these special methods make use of operator functions.
-As a result, if the input contains one or more :code:`ivy.Array` or :code:`ivy.NativeArray` objects, the corresponding functional API methods are used.
+For instance, if the input contains one or more :code:`ivy.Array` objects, the operator function will make calls to the special methods of those array objects.
+The special methods will in turn call the suitable functions from the ivy functional API.

 Examples include `__add__`_, `__sub__`_, `__mul__`_ and `__truediv__`_ which will make calls to
-:code:`ivy.add`, :code:`ivy.subtract`,
+:code:`ivy.add`, :code:`ivy.subtract`, :code:`ivy.multiply` and :code:`ivy.divide`, respectively, if
-:code:`ivy.multiply` and :code:`ivy.divide` respectively if the input contains any :code:`ivy.Array` or :code:`ivy.NativeArray` objects.
+the input contains any :code:`ivy.Array` objects.

 Nestable Functions
 ------------------